Marcus Berg: Panathinaikos

 On 4 July 2013, it was revealed that Berg had travelled to Athens in order to sign with Panathinaikos.
 On 8 July 2013, Panathinaikos announced that Berg had signed a four-year contract with the club.
 On 18 August 2013, in his debut appearance, Berg scored his first goal with Panathinaikos, as his team won the game against Panetolikos.
 On the first derby of the year against PAOK, Berg scored Panathinaikos' goal and lost a penalty, as his team lost with a score of 2–1.
 On 2 March 2014, Berg was the MVP in the 3–0 away victory against Olympiacos with one goal and one assist for Danijel Pranjić.
 This was the biggest away victory in the history of the Eternal Rivals.
 The following week, he scored a hat-trick when Panathinaikos defeated Aris 4–1 at home.

 On 26 April 2014, in the Greek Cup final against rivals PAOK, Berg scored a hat-trick to lead Panathinaikos to a 4–1 victory, who won the Greek Cup as they had done in 2010.
-On 11 January 2015, Berg scored his second hat-trick in a 5–0 home win against Ergotelis in the Superleague Greece.
+On 11 January 2015, Berg scored his second hat-trick in a 5–0 home win against Ergotelis in the Super League Greece.
 On 26 January 2015, he signed a one-year extension contract, until 2018.
 On 8 March, in a Panathinaikos–PAOK derby, Berg scored his third hat-trick in a 4–3 home win.
 On 30 March 2015, after two-and-a-half years, Berg scored his seventh international goal on friendly match against Iran.

 On 31 August 2015, Panathinaikos rivals PAOK offered to €2 million for Berg, but the "Greens" turned it down.
 Additionally, Marseille tried to complete a move for the Swedish striker on the deadline date, however, they were put off by Panathinaikos's price tag.